-- clouds become more frequent and are not efficiently enough eliminated.
-(The ideas that have already been implemented or are envisaged in order to attack this problem is reported in section 2.3.) - a large number of slots and hence observations were lost due to instability problems in the operational system, in particular in October - low solar elevation constitutes a principal problem for the albedo determination over (Northern) Europe for this time of the year, especially with observations from geostationary satellites.
+- clouds become appeared more frequent and were not efficiently enough eliminated.
+(The problem has been solved since that time) - a large number of slots and hence observations were lost due to instability problems in the operational system, in particular in October - low solar elevation constitutes a principal problem for the albedo determination over (Northern) Europe for this time of the year, especially with observations from geostationary satellites.
 The resulting difficulties in model inversion are quantified by the delivered uncertainty estimates (Figure 3).